Reading

 Our vision is to equip students with the reading skills necessary to thrive in the world beyond school and for them to leave Ryedale School with a life-long love of reading.

-It is well documented that being able to read fluently and choosing to read for enjoyment are vital not only for pupil progress but also for mental well—being.
+It is well documented that being able to read fluently and choosing to read for enjoyment are vital not only for academic progress but also for general mental well—being and engagement.
 Being able to read fluently is the cornerstone of a school curriculum, so at Ryedale School we support our students in working hard to improve their reading skills and in developing their curiosity about the world around them through reading for pleasure.

 Enjoyment, Comprehension, Fluency, Vocabulary